How to talk to older drivers about safety on the road

 So how does someone start a conversation with an older driver about potential safety concerns?
 According to the AARP, those who are concerned should sit as a passenger in their loved one’s car, to gauge reaction time and general cognition about directions and the rules of the road.
 If the drive feels unsafe, talk to the person’s primary care doctor about the concerns.

 The AARP also offers low cost online safety classes for older drivers, which are linked here.

 If an older adult does need to give up driving, a caregiver may be a valuable option.
 Caregivers are screened and background checked, including their driving records, to make sure they meet our insurance standards.
 Typically the client is only charged the federal reimbursement rate for mileage if using a caregiver’s personal care for incidental transportation.

 Some of the errands clients who no longer drive request include trips to the grocery store, medical appointments, senior centers, entertainment activities such as movies or plays, visits to friends or family and also to church.

 Caregivers can drive clients in their own cars, or they can drive the client’s car so long as the maintenance is up to date, it’s safety features are intact and the client maintains the proper automobile insurance.

 If an older adult is unsafe at driving and is not compliant, don’t just ignore the situation.
 Some families end up selling the car rather than leaving it in the driveway as an accessible temptation for someone with impaired judgement.

-If you have questions about whether your loved one should be driving, give us a call.
-We’re happy to provide a free, professional care manager consultation and help you through the options.
+If you have questions about whether your loved one should be driving, give us a call at 760-634-8000.
+We’re happy to provide a free, professional needs assessment and help you through the options.